waynegramlich/Fab/shopfab.md

 def *start\_length*(self) -> *float*:  # *pragma*:  *no* *unit* *test*

-Return the ArcFeature distance from start ApexVector to apex ApexVector.
+Return the ArcFeature distance from start ApexPoint to apex ApexPoint.

 ### 2.18 ArcFeature.sweep\_angle <a name="arcfeature-sweep-angle"></a>